Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-George Jung sniffed cocaine, Jayesh snorts sheet rock.
+Jayesh has a beard made of Brillo Pads

-Updated on: [5/9/2025]
+Updated on: [6/9/2025]
 <!-- #jokeEnd -->